 In addition to the Politecnico of Milan, the recurring affiliations include: University of Oregon, University of Texas at Austin, University of Ottawa, Pontifícia Universidade Católica do Rio Grande do Sul, New Mexico State University, Aalto University, University of Adelaide).

 IPT - International Physicist Tournament

 Experimental physics competition totally organized and managed by bachelor's and master's program university students, involving teams from Europe, the Americas, Oceania and Asia.
-The event is reaching its 10th edition in 2019, where the finals, the actual tournament, will be held in Lausanne, at EPFL in April.
 The competition requires solving a set of 15 physics problems on a wide range of topics using elementary, economical instruments.
 The winners of the national tournaments represent their countries at the finals, with the six top teams.